AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/patching/patching-new-fixtures-or-dimmers.md

     on the console will automatically sync to the Capture show.
 Also changes you make in Capture will sync back to the console.

-Patching Fixtures with Multiple Cells (sub fixtures)
+Patching Fixtures with Multiple Cells (sub-fixtures)
 ----------------------------------------------------

 Some fixtures have multiple cells of control within a single fixture (for example an RGB LED batten).
-To avoid having to patch every cell as a single fixture, you can patch the whole fixture as one "super fixture" and each cell will then appear as a "sub fixture".
+To avoid having to patch every cell as a single fixture, you can patch the whole fixture as one "super fixture" and each cell will then appear as a "sub-fixture".
 This is very useful when laying out fixtures for use with the Pixel Mapper as it allows you to move and rotate the fixture as a single fixture, but keep individual control over the cells.

 If you access the fixture using the handle it is patched on, all cells of the fixture will be controlled together.
-To access the sub fixtures independently, use the Attribute Editor window or you can press
+To access the sub-fixtures independently, use the Attribute Editor window or you can press
 \<Unfold\> then the select button of the fixture.
 In the Fixtures workspace, the current page of fixtures will be replaced by select